ArminJo/Arduino-BlueDisplay/README.md

 The actual version can be downloaded directly from GitHub [here](https://github.com/ArminJo/Arduino-BlueDisplay/blob/master/extras/BlueDisplay.zip?raw=true)

 # Installation
+Install this "BlueDisplay" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
+Use "BlueDisplay" as filter string.
-Then download BlueDisplay.zip file or use the GitHub *clone or download -> Download ZIP* button, and add the .zip file with *Sketch -> Include Library -> add .ZIP Library...*.
+Or download BlueDisplay.zip file or use the GitHub *clone or download -> Download ZIP* button, and add the .zip file with *Sketch -> Include Library -> add .ZIP Library...*.

 ## Features
 - Graphic + text output as well as printf implementation.